of Branches: 48

-SchoolsFirst FCU wanted to upgrade their existing fleet to newer recyclers that better fit their needs.
+SchoolsFirst FCU wanted to upgrade its existing fleet to newer recyclers that better fit their needs.
 But to do so, they first needed to find a more fluid integration between their devices and core platform, Symitar.
 They started searching for a solution.

 In 2015, the SchoolsFirst FCU team started testing S4, NORM and iQ in a handful of branches.
 By 2016, they began their full roll out to all 45 branches.